primaza/primazactl/README.md

 - `--options`
     - An options with values for creating primaza resources.
     - The entire contents will be processed.
-        - A tenant will be created.
+        - A tenant will be created in the primaza control plane.
         - One or more cluster environments will be created
         - For each cluster environment:
             - One or more application namespace will be created.